Who is Barcelona signing Jean-Clair Todibo? The French wonderkid who recovered from horrific car-crash | Goal.com

 There can be little doubt as to the identity of the defensive revelation of the season in France.
 Jean-Clair Todibo had not played a professional match before the beginning of the 2018-19 campaign, yet moved to rapidly established himself as a key figure for Toulouse in the opening quarter of the season.

-The 18-year-old has played 10 matches for the Pink City club, even getting his first professional goal in September – a late equaliser against Rennes that underlined his importance to the side.
+The teenager, who turned 19 on December 30, has played 10 matches for the Pink City club, even getting his first professional goal in September – a late equaliser against Rennes that underlined his importance to the side.

 He has since agreed terms to join Barcelona at the end of the season, with the Camp Nou side set to sign him on a Bosman deal.

-And yet, for the promising centre-back, his career could have gone off the rails before it had even begun after being knocked down by a car when he was only nine.
+And yet, for the promising centre-back, who is versatile enough to play in midfield, his career could have gone off the rails before it had even begun after being knocked down by a car when he was only nine.

 Todibo was born in the Paris region, where he spent his youth.
 Aged nine, he had yet to choose his favoured sport, as he was involved heavily in both football and judo.
 However, a twist of fate might have prevented him from reaching the top in either.